Daylight come and me wan' go home

 - There have been two one-shot comics with the Fantastic Four visiting Puerto Rico.
 They even fought a Chupacabra.

-- The movie Captain Ron, at one point, has the protagonist's children partying in a festival on an unnamed Caribbean island while their parents are arrested for smuggling revolutionaries onto the island.
+- The movie Captain Ron, at one point, has the protagonist's children partying in a festival on an unnamed Caribbean islandnote while their parents are arrested for smuggling revolutionaries onto the island.
 Later, they run afoul of the "Pirates of the Caribbean", as Captain Ron calls them, and get their boat stolen at gunpoint.
-(This movie was made before the Disney movie trilogy, so viewers will awkwardly hear the children's dad saying Captain Ron "went to Disneyland too many times").
+(This movie was made before the Disney movie trilogy, so viewers will awkwardly hear the children's dad saying Captain Ron "went to Disneyland too many times," referring to the ride on which the movie was based).

 - Captain Blood is set in the Caribbean; Jamaica and Tortuga are particularized.